v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/siem-server-integration.md

 ms.custom:
  - Ent_Solutions
  - SIEM
-description: "Summary: Read this article to get an overview of SIEM server integration with the Microsoft 365."
+description: "Summary: Read this article to get an overview of SIEM server integration with Microsoft 365."
 ---

 # SIEM server integration with Microsoft 365 services and applications

 ## Overview

 If your organization is using a Security Information and Event Management (SIEM) server, or if you are planning to get a SIEM server soon, you might be wondering how that'll integrate with your Microsoft 365, including Office 365 Enterprise.
-Read this article to get an overview of SIEM server integration.

 Whether you need a SIEM server depends on many factors, such as your organization's security requirements.
-Microsoft 365 services offer a variety of security features; however, if your organization has content and applications on premises and in the cloud (as in the case of a hybrid cloud deployment), you might consider adding a SIEM server for extra protection.
+Microsoft 365 offers a variety of security features; however, if your organization has content and applications on premises and in the cloud (as in the case of a hybrid cloud deployment), you might consider adding a SIEM server for extra protection.
 Or, if your organization has particularly stringent security requirements you must meet, you might consider adding a SIEM server to your environment.

 ## SIEM server integration Microsoft 365

 A SIEM server can receive data from a wide variety of Microsoft 365 services and applications.
-In some cases, such as Office 365 Advanced Threat Protection, SIEM server integration uses the Office 365 Management Activity API.
-In other cases, such as Cloud App Security, you set up a SIEM server agent and configure the connection.

-The following table lists several Microsoft 365 services and applications with SIEM server inputs and where to go to learn more about how SIEM server integration is configured.
+The following table lists several Microsoft 365 services and applications along with SIEM server inputs and where to go to learn more about SIEM server integration.

 | Microsoft 365 Service or Application | SIEM server inputs | Resources to learn more |
 | --- | --- | --- |